bytebase/bytebase.com-old/content/docs/get-started/configure-workspace/add-an-instance.md

 1. Environment can not be changed once the Instance has been created.
 1. The screenshot assumes you run Bytebase inside Docker and try to connect to a database instance on the same host.
 Thus it uses `host.docker.internal`.
 If Bytebase is not running inside Docker, you should supply the normal `127.0.0.1` to connect the instance on the same host [(detailed explanation)](https://stackoverflow.com/a/24326540/235983).
+1. The SSL connection configuration only supports MySQL, TiDB and ClickHouse for now.
+You can also configure the SSL connection on the instance details page.

 </hint-block>

-After adding an instance and syncing the schema, click **Databases** on the navigation bar.
+After adding an instance, click **Databases** on the navigation bar.
 You can find the table is still empty.
 It’s because you haven’t created any project yet.
 In Bytebase, only databases belong to a user project will show up on the Databases page.

 ## Configure read-only connection